Air Force Job (AFSC 2A3X3) Tactical Aircraft Maintenance

-Knowledge of principles applying to aircraft systems, concepts and application of maintenance directives and data reporting and using technical data are all required, and will be key parts of technical school training.
-You'll also need to know Air Force supply and deficiency reporting procedures and proper handling, use and disposal of hazardous waste and materials.
+Knowledge of principles applying to aircraft systems, concepts and application of maintenance directives and data reporting and using technical data are all required and will be key parts of technical school training.
+You'll also need to know Air Force supply and deficiency reporting procedures and proper handling, use, and disposal of hazardous waste and materials.

 If you're interested in this Air Force job, you'll need a composite score of 47 in the mechanical (M) Air Force Qualifying Area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 Airmen in this job need to be able to qualify for a secret security clearance from the Department of Defense.
-This involves a background check of finances and character, and a criminal record or a history of drug and alcohol abuse may be disqualifying.
+It involves a background check of finances and character, and a criminal record or a history of drug and alcohol abuse may be disqualifying.

 As with most Air Force jobs, you'll also need normal color vision (no colorblindness).
 You should have a high school diploma, with coursework in physics and electronics preferred.